AaronFlanagan20/Countdown-letters-game-solver/README.md

 contents = []
 for i in data.split():
 ```
 The file being read is returned as a string type and then we iterate through the string, which gives us the 0.07 second average when run once.
-But when I first iterated through the read object like so: ```python for i in read: ``` the average time came in at .8 seconds.
+But when I first iterated through the read object like so: ```for i in read:``` the average time came in at .8 seconds.
 The more efficient approach for preprocessing my list was to iterate over a very large string Data then the TextIOWrapper object read.

 The final snippet of code to test just the preprocessing stage:
 ```python